Most people think that meetings are a waste of time. They’re right.

 We discuss how various teams might be working with each other on different projects and talk about the specific milestones that we have planned.
 Are these still the tactics that we want to work on that will help achieve our goals?
 Do we need to shift priorities?
 Is there new learning and information that would have us change our schedule?

 By reviewing major initiatives on a monthly basis, we can stay agile and make changes as needed.
 That’s also why we review them after parsing through our financials, to determine if our current milestones should still be a priority.
 As we learn more about our customers and our market, we might shift strategies and develop new milestones.

-For those early-stage startups, this step of the meeting may be the most important step and take the longest.
+For those early-stage startups, this step of the meeting may be the most important step and often takes the longest.
 For more established companies, this part of the meeting might typically only take a few minutes.
 This is where having a lean and functional business plan can really help speed up the process.

 Instead of delving deep into a 40-page business plan document to review our strategy, we review our lean plan, or our one-page business plan (in LivePlan, it’s called the Pitch).
 It covers our company identity, the core problem we solve for our customers, our solution, competition, and sales and marketing strategy.
 It’s all on one page so it’s easy to read, review, and change quickly.